unicode-org/cldr/docs/ldml/tr35-keyboards.md

 </reorders>
 ```

-The effect of this that the _e-vowel_ will be identified as a prebase and will have an order of 30.
+The effect of this is that the _e-vowel_ will be identified as a prebase and will have an order of 30.
 Likewise a _medial-r_ will be identified as a prebase and will have an order of 20.
 Notice that a _shan-e-vowel_ will not be identified as a prebase (even if it should be!).
 The _kinzi_ is described in the layout since it moves something across a run boundary.
 By separating such movements (prebase or moving to in front of a base) from the shared ordering rules, the shared ordering rules become a self-contained combining order description that can be used in other keyboards or even in other contexts than keyboarding.

 * * *